 - Use the past tense to write bullet points describing previous jobs

-- List up to 15 years of work experience on your resume to prevent age discrimination
+- List up to 15 years of work experience on your resume

-- Use your bullet points to show how you applied your skills in action
+- Use your bullet points to show how you applied your skills

 Education